bensledge/bensledge.github.io/content/pages/resume.md

 University.
 Duties included hiring and training new designers, managing workflow efficiency and prioritizing projects and tasks to meet client deadlines.
-Designed, developed and maintained a job tracking and invoice webapp built on the Python framework Django.
+Designed, developed and maintained a job tracking and invoice web app built on the Python framework Django.

 **Rigging Lead / Pipeline Lead / Animator** _ROBO+REPAIR Short Film (May 2013 - July 2013)_<br />